EvictionLab/eviction-lab-website/content/updates/research/2023-eviction-filing-patterns/index.md

 - Eviction caseloads increased between 2022 and 2023 in three-quarters of the cities we track.
 - In most cities, eviction filings in 2023 were above levels that were normal prior to the COVID-19 pandemic.
 - 60% of eviction case defendants in 2023 were women.
-- Despite making up only 28% of renters, half of eviction case defendants in 2023 were Black.
+- Despite making up less than one-third of renters, nearly half of eviction case defendants in 2023 were Black.
 - In many places, a large share of eviction filings were repeated cases brought against the same tenants at the same addresses.

 Landlords filed 10.5% more eviction cases in 2023 than in 2022.
 In total, 1,114,340 eviction cases were filed across the jurisdictions where we collect data.<sup>1</sup> Overall, that represents 2.9% fewer cases than we would have seen in these places prior to the pandemic, but still a large increase from what we observed early in the pandemic, when about 540,000 cases were filed in 2020 and 2021 (see Figure 1).